Nishimura Shigenaga

 Nishimura Shigenaga (西村 重長; c.
 1697 – 23 July 1756) was a Japanese ukiyo-e artist.

 Shigenaga was born c.
 1697 in Edo (modern Tokyo).
 He worked as a landlord in Tōriabura-chō before moving to the Kanda district, where he ran a bookshop and taught himself art; he is not known to have had a teacher.
 His work began to appear c.
 1719.
 He worked in a variety of genres and formats.
 His earlier work tended to be yakusha-e portraits of kabuki actors in the style of the Torii school; his later work is in an idiom more his own, incorporating the influence of Okumura Masanobu and Nishikawa Sukenobu.
 Other genres he worked in include landscapes, kachō-e pictures of scenes of nature, and historical scenes.
 He made a number of uki-e "floating pictures" incorporating geometric perspective.
 The number of uki-e he produced was second only to Masanobu, who asserted himself the originator of the technique.

 Shigenaga's better-known work includes the series Fifty-four Sheets of Genji, a collaborative series with Torii Kiyomasu II in c.
 1730–35; and the Picture Book of Edo Souvenirs in 1753.
 He produced some of the earliest ukiyo-e landscape prints; in 1727, his was the first set of prints of Lake Biwa.
+Of all his innovations, the most significant may be considered his landscape paintings with figures, marking the beginning of landscape as a separate genre within ukiyo-e; Shigenaga lived a century before Hiroshige, but the latter felt his influence as a pioneer of landscape in ukiyo-e.
+Some historians place his death in 1758 rather than 1756.
 His work had a strong influence on later artists such as Suzuki Harunobu and Ishikawa Toyonobu, who may have been students of Shigenaga's; Toyonobu may have been Nishimura Shigenobu, Shigenaga's most prominent student.
+Other pupils included Yamamoto Fujinobu (active 1751–1772), who produced bijinga in Harunobu's style as well as yakusha-e; Tomikawa Fusanobu, also known as Tomikawa Ginsetsu and Yamamoto Kyūzaemon, whose work shows the clear influence of the Torii style; and Yamamoto Yoshinobu, also known by the gō Shigeharu, active from around 1745.